silhavyj/ZeroMate/examples/18-UART/README.md

 The UART example demonstrates a simple use of the UART communication between the emulator and a serial terminal that was implemented as an external peripheral.

 There are two `.elf` files for this example the user can try out.
-They both send the message `Welcome to KIV/OS RPiOS kernel\r\n`.
+They both transmit the message `Welcome to KIV/OS RPiOS kernel\r\n` over UART.
 However, they use different baudrates.
 The user needs to set the appropriate baudate in the serial terminal as well.

 ## Simplifications

 As the serial terminal does not have its own internal clock, it is derived directly from the emulator.
-In reality, there is not synchronization taking place between the two devices.
-The user still needs to set the baudrate properly for the communication to work as expected.
+In reality, there is not synchronization taking place between the two devices whatsoever.
+Nevertheless, the user still needs to set the baudrate properly for the communication to work as expected.

 ## External peripherals